top of page

 • 180+ lbs → Could fit Light Heavyweight, Cruiserweight, or Heavyweight

 Remember: beginners should train before cutting weight.
 Strength, conditioning, and skill development are more important early on.
 Once you’re consistent in training, you can revisit the question What boxing weight am I?
+Don't forget to use our boxing weight calculator link at the top of this page!

 Why Beginners Should Understand Boxing Weight Classes